4d/docs/docs/Concepts/variables.md

 Declaring variables using the `var` keyword is recommended since this syntax allows you to bind object variables with classes.
 Using this syntax enhances code editor suggestions and type-ahead features.

-To create a variable of any type with the `var` keyword, use the following syntax:
+To declare a variable of any type with the `var` keyword, use the following syntax:

 `	var <varName>{, <varName2>,...}{ : <varType>}`